banyancomputer/dataprep-iac/demo/README.md

 ./scripts/torrent.sh
 ```

+We have already specified ~10 TiBs worth or datasets to pull in `env/torrents.txt`.

 You can check the status of the torrents with the following command:
 ```bash
 # ssh into the instance